jaredpalmer/after.js/UPGRADING.md

 ];
 ```

-we call this code block "`/* webpackChunkName: "" */`" a magic comment, with magic comments we have more control over webpack compilation process. as you may already know webpack job is to merge all of our JS files into one file so we can easily send that one file to our users (the same thing applies for CSS files).
+we call this code block "`/* webpackChunkName: "" */`" a magic comment, with magic comments we have more control over webpack compilation process. as you may already know webpack job is to merge all of our JS files into one file so we can easily send that one file to our users (same thing applies for CSS files).

 with dynamic import syntax `import()` we can split our CSS and JS files into multiple files and load them whenever we need them, we call these files chunks.